anaceliacunha/dto-poc/libs/java-lib/README.md

 </dependency>
 ```

-Then import and use the models and APIs for your domain:
+Then import models and APIs for your domain:

 ```java
 import com.activate.<domain>.models.*;
 import com.activate.<domain>.apis.*;
 ```

+## Usage

 ### Using Models